Skip to main content

 Privacy on AntSeed works in two layers:

 Layer 2 — TEE-verified providers.
-These run inside Trusted Execution Environments (Intel TDX, AMD SEV) — hardware enclaves where not even the node operator can read your prompts.
-This is cryptographic proof, not a policy promise.
+These run inside Trusted Execution Environments (Intel TDX, AMD SEV) — hardware enclaves that can reduce what the node operator can see.
+This is cryptographic proof, not just a policy promise.
 TEE provider verification is being rolled out in a future release.

-Most users are well-served by Layer 1 alone.
-Journalists, lawyers, security researchers, and anyone handling sensitive data will want Layer 2.
+Most users are well-served by no-account routing.
+Journalists, lawyers, security researchers, and anyone handling sensitive data should carefully choose providers and prefer TEE routes where available.

 Can providers see my prompts?